 6 Career Prospects For Writers

-Writing is a niche skill and in most cases writers identify their interest from an early age.
-With digitisation, writing is fast emerging as a profitable career option with an array of opportunities to choose from.
+Writing is a niche skill and in most cases, writers identify their interest from an early age.
+With digitization, writing is fast emerging as a profitable career option with an array of opportunities to choose from.
 Here are six such prospects which writers can explore-

 1. Technical Writer

 Positions for technical writers are mostly full-time, and to explore opportunities in the field one needs to be a graduate.
-Knowledge of technical issues will enhance your prospecst of getting hired.
+Knowledge of technical issues will enhance your prospects of getting hired.

 3. News Reporter

-Journalism is an age old profession and writers have made it big in life by beginning their careers as news reporter.
-Asking the right questions, coming up with the precise the details and writing the right story can help you immensely to be a news reporter.
+Journalism is an age-old profession and writers have made it big in life by beginning their careers as a news reporter.
+Asking the right questions, coming up with the precise details and writing the right story can help you immensely to be a news reporter.

-News reporting world is fast-paced and dynamic with opportunities to travel, interact with famous and interesting people, and break stories.
+News reporting world is fast-paced and dynamic with opportunities to travel, interact with famous and interesting people, and breaking stories.

 However, news reporting is not a 10 to 5 job and demands late nights, early starts and working on Sundays to meet deadlines.

 A journalism degree from a reputed college will help you cross the threshold of the world of journalism, while internships can bag you a good opportunity rather fast.
 Skills like identifying a gripping story, getting strong quotes, writing a rich and relevant article and meeting deadlines, are the qualities expected from news reporters.